citp/privacy-policy-historical/h/hi/hig/highline.edu.md

 To better serve our users, we may use "cookies" to customize your browsing experience with Highline Community College.
 Cookies are simple text files stored on your computer by your Web browser.

 Cookies created on your computer by using this Web site may contain limited personally identifying information, and will not compromise your privacy or security.
 We may use the cookie feature to store session login information or limited personal information, such as your name.

-Top of page
+^Top of page^

 * * *

 **Security**

-Highline Community College, as developer and manager of the Highline Community College Web site, has taken several steps to safeguard the integrity of its data and prevent unauthorized access to information maintained by Highline Community College.
+Highline Community College, as developer and manager of the Highline Community College Website, has taken several steps to safeguard the integrity of its data and prevent unauthorized access to information maintained by Highline Community College.
 These measures are designed and intended to prevent corruption of data, block unknown or unauthorized access to our systems and information, and to provide reasonable protection of private information in our possession.

-This information should not be construed in any way as giving business, legal, or other advice, or warranting as fail proof, the security of information provided via Highline Community College's Web sites.
+This information should not be construed in any way as giving business, legal, or other advice, or warranting as fail proof, the security of information provided via Highline Community College's Websites.

-Top of page
+^Top of page^

 * * *